Providence Gold Mines (CVE:PHD) Trading Up 22.2% – Here’s Why

-Providence Gold Mines Inc. (CVE:PHD – Get Free Report) shares traded up 22.2% on Friday .
-The stock traded as high as C$0.06 and last traded at C$0.06.
-118,000 shares traded hands during trading, an increase of 24% from the average session volume of 95,034 shares.
+Providence Gold Mines Inc. (CVE:PHD – Get Free Report)’s share price was up 22.2% on Saturday .
+The company traded as high as C$0.06 and last traded at C$0.06.
+Approximately 118,000 shares changed hands during mid-day trading, an increase of 24% from the average daily volume of 95,034 shares.
 The stock had previously closed at C$0.05.

 Providence Gold Mines Inc, an exploration stage company, engages in the acquisition, exploration, and evaluation of mineral properties located in Canada and the United States.
 The company primarily explores for gold ores.
 It holds interests in the Providence Mines Property, consisting 7 patented staked mineral claims and 22 located claims, covering an area of approximately 324 acres located in the Summerville Mining District, Sonora, California.